SuperOfficeDocs/crmscript/docs/api-reference/classes/NSDocumentEntity/GetAssociate.md

 # NSAssociate GetAssociate()

-The owner of the document - the associate whose checklist the document is in.
+The owner of the document* the associate whose checklist the document is in.

 **Returns:** NSAssociate